 \subsection{Attention-based X-Fusion}

 After obtaining the modality-specific features, a natural question is posed: How can the modality-invariant foundation model effectively combine these features to obtain a unified cross-modal representation that is applicable for downstream human sensing tasks?
-Thus, in this section, we will interpret the proposed X-Fusion structure which consists of a cross-modal transformer to learn an unified cross-modal feature and cross-attention multi-modal fusion modules to preserve distinctive modality features.
+Thus, in this section, we will interpret the proposed X-Fusion structure which consists of a cross-modal transformer to learn unified cross-modal features and cross-attention fusion modules to preserve distinctive modality features.